Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

+In our experiments, we set $u_{obj}$ to be the optimal objective value, thereby forcing Graph-SCP to run until the optimal value is reached.
+It is important to note that $u_{obj}$ serves as a bound rather than a specific solution, indicating the proximity to optimality required for the solution; an aspect often specified in practical applications.
+In real-world scenarios where a predefined limit is not available, an additional iteration can be run to determine if further improvements are possible.
+Due to the warm-starting mechanism, where each iteration builds on the results of the previous one, these additional runs incur relatively low computational cost.
+Furthermore, we demonstrate that in situations constrained by runtime rather than a specific objective limit, Graph-SCP consistently identifies superior incumbent solutions compared to Gurobi (see Figure \ref{incumbent}).

-\paragraph{Node feature importance.} Figure \ref{node_features} demonstrates the value of the node features described in the previous section for Graph-SCP's prediction task.
+\paragraph{\textbf{Node Feature Importance.}} Figure \ref{node_features} demonstrates the value of the node features described in the previous section for Graph-SCP's prediction task.
 For each ``Elements'' node and each ``Columns'' node, we extract the node embeddings from the penultimate layer of their GNN.
 To visualize these embeddings, we use PaCMAP \cite{pacmap} and map the embeddings in 2 dimensions.
-To quantify how well various sets of features can separate solution nodes from non-solution nodes, we measure, in the GNN embedding space, the average distance of a solution node to other solution nodes (intra distance) and the average distance of a solution node to non-solution nodes (inter distance).
-Ideally, the intra distance is small and the inter distance (and its difference from the intra distance) is large.
+To quantify how well various sets of features can separate solution nodes from non-solution nodes, we measure the average distance of a solution node to other solution nodes (intra distance) and the average distance of a solution node to non-solution nodes (inter distance) in the GNN embedding space.
+Ideally, the intra distance is small, the inter distance is large and difference between inter and intra distance is large.
 With this definition in place, we see in Figure \ref{node_features} that separability is the highest when using all of the aforementioned node features, i.e., subplots (A) and (E) where the difference between inter and intra distances is the largest.